 Criteria JORC Code Explanation Lucapa Commentary Indicator minerals Reports of indicator minerals, such as chemically/physically distinctive garnet, ilmenite, chrome spinel and chrome diopside, should be prepared by a suitably qualified laboratory.
 No indicator mineral results are reported Source of diamonds • Details of the form, shape, size and colour of the diamonds and the nature of the source of diamonds (primary or secondary) including the rock type and geological environment.
-The diamonds reported from BLK_18 have a variety of sizes, shapes and colours.
-The single diamond reported from BLK_19 is described in the report.
-The diamonds were recovered from alluvial gravels of the Mid-Cretaceous Calonda conglomerate.
+The diamonds reported have a variety of sizes, shapes and colours.
+The diamonds were recovered from alluvial gravels of the Calonda conglomerate or terrace deposits along the Cacuilo River.
 These are essentially fanglomerates and braided stream sediments.
 At Lucapa the primary, kimberlitic source of the diamonds are believed to be kimberlites located within the Lulo Concession.